Wrongful Dismissal Lawyers In Calgary And Edmonton, Alberta

 Hiring Wrongful Dismissal Lawyers In Calgary Or Edmonton

 Our team of employment lawyers boast experience in every aspect of employment law in Alberta.
 They review employment contracts and act right through to terminations.
 We even have litigation lawyers who practice employment litigation.
 Understand your rights before you sign anything for an employer once terminated.
 Get the proper advice that you need to make an informed choice.
-Connect with us in Edmonton for help in Norther Alberta at (780) 571-8463.
-Or, in in Southern Alberta call our Calgary office today at 403-225-8810 or, for often faster service consider emailing today to contact us.
+In Southern Alberta call our Calgary office today at 403-225-8810 or, for often faster service consider emailing today to contact us.